Racking up debt can happen for a variety of reasons: overspending, medical issues, a car accident, a layoff.

-Each weekly challenge was like adding a new rotation to our workout routine.
+Each weekly challenge was like adding a new rotation to our debt payoff plans.
 We started out easy, then once we felt like we had conquered that, we moved on.
 Some challenges we completed quickly, while we took more than a week to accomplish others.

 Our Debt Repayment Progress

 I pulled our belts TIGHT.
 I’m not kidding – everything that wasn’t a necessity was gone.
 Cable, switching to Straight Talk for phones, cutting down on insurance (but still being responsible).
 I even contacted our daycare to see if we could get any “good guy” discounts.
 Asking for a discount from anyone at this point became a challenge rather than an embarrassment.

 We originally had $52,593.00 in debt when I add up the starting amounts of all our of current debt.
 In December 2016, we had paid it down to $26,619.26.
 So we buckled down and busted our butts.

 And then my husband got laid off towards the end of April 2017.